systemd/mkosi/mkosi.md

 : Takes a path to an executable that is used as build script for this image.
 If this option is used the build process will be two-phased instead of single-phased.
-The specified script is copied onto the development image and executed inside an `systemd-nspawn` container environment.
+The specified script is copied onto the development image and executed inside a namespaced chroot environment.
   If this option is not used, but the `mkosi.build` file found in the local directory it is automatically used for this purpose (also see the "Files" section below).
 Specify an empty value to disable automatic detection.

 `PrepareScript=`, `--prepare-script=`

 : Takes a path to an executable that is invoked inside the image right after installing the software packages.
 It is the last step before the image is cached (if incremental mode is enabled).
-This script is invoked inside a `systemd-nspawn` container environment, and thus does not have access to host resources.
+This script is invoked inside a namespaced chroot environment, and thus does not have access to host resources.
 If this option is not used, but an executable script `mkosi.prepare` is found in the local directory, it is automatically used for this purpose.
 Specify an empty value to disable automatic detection.

 `PostInstallationScript=`, `--postinst-script=`

 : Takes a path to an executable that is invoked inside the final image right after copying in the build artifacts generated in the first phase of the build.
-This script is invoked inside a `systemd-nspawn` container environment, and thus does not have access to host resources.
+This script is invoked inside a namespaced chroot environment, and thus does not have access to host resources.
 If this option is not used, but an executable `mkosi.postinst` is found in the local directory, it is automatically used for this purpose.
 Specify an empty value to disable automatic detection.

 `FinalizeScript=`, `--finalize-script=`